orbforge/orb-docs/docs/install-orb/uninstall-orb.md

 ### iOS (iPhone and iPad)

-1. Find the Orb app icon on your Home Screen or App Library
+1. Find the Orb app icon on your Home Screen or App Library.
-2. Press and hold the app icon until a menu appears
+2. Press and hold the app icon until a menu appears.
-3. Tap "Remove App"
+3. Tap "Remove App".
-4. Tap "Delete App" in the confirmation dialog
+4. Tap "Delete App" in the confirmation dialog.
-5. Tap "Delete" to confirm
+5. Tap "Delete" to confirm.

 ### Android

-1. Open the Settings app on your Android device
+1. Open the Settings app on your Android device.
-2. Tap "Apps" or "Applications"
+2. Tap "Apps" or "Applications".
-3. Find and tap on Orb in the list of apps
+3. Find and tap on Orb in the list of apps.
-4. Tap "Uninstall"
+4. Tap "Uninstall".
-5. Tap "OK" to confirm
+5. Tap "OK" to confirm.

 Alternatively:

-1. Press and hold the Orb app icon in your app drawer or home screen
+1. Press and hold the Orb app icon in your app drawer or home screen.
-2. Drag it to the "Uninstall" option that appears
+2. Drag it to the "Uninstall" option that appears.
-3. Tap "OK" to confirm
+3. Tap "OK" to confirm.

 ## Uninstalling from Desktop

 ### macOS

-1. Open Finder
+1. Open Finder.
-2. Click "Applications" in the sidebar
+2. Click "Applications" in the sidebar.
-3. Find the Orb app
+3. Find the Orb app.
-4. Drag it to the Trash, or right-click and select "Move to Trash"
+4. Drag it to the Trash, or right-click and select "Move to Trash".
-5. Empty the Trash to completely remove the app
+5. Empty the Trash to completely remove the app.

 ### Windows

-1. In Settings, Apps > Installed Apps
+1. In Settings, go to Apps > Installed Apps.
-2. Find Orb in the list of installed apps
+2. Find Orb in the list of installed apps.
-3. Click on the ... menu, select "Uninstall"
+3. Click on the ... menu and select "Uninstall".
-4. Confirm the uninstallation
+4. Confirm the uninstallation.

 ## Removing Dedicated Sensors